holochain-immersive/forum-happ/EXERCISES.md

 With the "duplicate symbol" message, it means that you are running your tests with the wrong step number.
 Double-check that you are running the appropriate step for the code exercise you are trying to solve.

+> Notice that if you complete some steps, running the tests for any previous step will give this error as well.
+Only run the tests for the last step and exercise you have completed or are attempting.

 ## Exercise 1: Profiles zome

 We are going to create a zome that manages the profile information for the users.
 A user should be able to: